fouadSalkini/python-qa-openai/README.md

 ## Overview
-A simple QA app that answer questions based on specified data imported in docx and pdf formats
+A simple QA app that answers questions based on specified data imported from DOCX and PDF formats.

 Sample: [sample1.docx](./samples/sample1.txt)